-Personal Development seems to make more sense to our Senior School young people than the acronym PSHEE.
-We are currently discussing how it might be known by our younger children in the Junior School.
+Personal Development seems to make more sense to our young people than the acronym PSHEE.
+Therefore, we use the term Personal Development (PD) for this subject area.

 However, what matters most is that we all believe very strongly that the PSHEE/RSE programme should provide help, support and education that reflects the needs of our young people, their environment/society, whilst preparing each one for life right now and for the future - being ready to live as good, positive, and impactful citizens.